 Paying close attention to the food you take in is important.
 Food, after all, is your primary source of energy.
 This table looks at the breakdown of each meal regularly eaten and the nutritional value of each.

-- Macronutrients.
-The number of grams of carbs, fats, and protein in each meal.
+Protein (g).
+The number of grams of protein per serving in the meal.

 This table helps you make sure all your muscles are getting worked properly.
 It breaks down workouts by muscle groups and helps keep track of each workout and its intensity.
 We don’t skip leg day here. 😉